gabriel-x-duarte/koin_payments_fingerprint/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This package helps to get device fingerprint to integrate with Koin
+This package helps to assemble the device fingerprint information to integrate with Koin

 ## Features